Bars92/font-organizer/readme.txt

 Each upload process at the moment is used for 1 font weight only.
 Uploading more then 1 font weight is done by doing the upload process several times, once for each font weight.
-When uploading the font weight you should write its weight in the font name.
+When uploading the font weight you should write its name (only!) in the font name, then choose in the "Font Weight" select menu its weight.

-Example: "Arial Bold" or "Arial Italic", so you could easily use them later in the plugin.
+Example: Both "Arial Bold" or "Arial Italic" would get the "Font Name" of "Arial", so you could easily use them later in the plugin.

 == Screenshots ==